 The best part about using essential oils, even year round, is they not only offer physical and emotional wellness, they also smell beautifully!
 By creating custom blends based on your needs, you are able to fill your home with a lovely scent as well as create a therapeutic environment to thrive in.
 Here are some blends and tips I use for myself during the Christmas hustle and bustle!

-Because I have a small child in my home, all of these blends are child and pregnancy safe (more on that HERE), which is why you won’t see any peppermint, clove, cinnamon bark, nutmeg, or myrrh.
+Because I have a small child in my home and I’m pregnant, all of these blends are child and pregnancy safe (more on that HERE), which is why I’ve chosen to not use any peppermint, cinnamon bark, nutmeg, or myrrh.
 If you don’t have the same restrictions, I encourage you to add these wonderful holiday oils into your seasonal blends!

 *This post contains affiliate links to products that I receive commission on when purchased through the link.
 For full disclosure click here.